savedra1/rental-alerts/README.md

         ]
     }
     ```
     _Note: Be aware this AWS user will be fairly priviledges so be careful when saving their AWS access key and secret key.
-It's also recommended to add these permissions to a an IAM group which the user can then be added to rather than to the user directly._
+It's also recommended to add these permissions to an IAM group which the user can then be added to rather than to the user directly._

 3. Create an AWS s3 bucket manually with a folder called inside the bucket called `dev`.
-Also ensure the egion set in the project's `/aws-infra/main.tf` is correct.
+Also ensure the region set in the project's `/aws-infra/main.tf` is correct.
 E.g:
     ```
     terraform {
         backend "s3" {